UN climate report urges world to adapt now, or suffer later

 "Unchecked carbon pollution is forcing the world's most vulnerable on a frogmarch to destruction," Guterres said in a video address Monday.
 "The facts are undeniable.
 This abdication of leadership is criminal."

-"In terms of transformational adaptation, we can plan it and implement it now, or it'll be thrust upon us by climate change," said Kristina Dahl, a climate expert at the Union of Concerned Scientists, who was not involved in writing the report.
+"In terms of transformational adaptation, we can plan it and implement it now, or it'll be thrust upon us by climate change," said Kristina Dahl with the Union of Concerned Scientists, who was not involved in writing the report.

 But in some cases, the report acknowledges, the costs of adapting will be too high.